-As for the creation of new businesses, while communication traffic volume is expected to increase towards a Beyond 5G society, we will take advantage of our capability to develop photonics products with high functionality by using the Company's core technologies, namely, photonics technology and high-frequency technology, along with our broad readiness to the optical communication market, thus contributing to realizing the all-optical network and a society with highly efficient energy.
+As for the creation of new businesses, while communication traffic volume is expected to increase towards a Beyond 5G society, we will take advantage of our capability to develop photonics products with high beliefs on human capital at both Group and global functionality by using the Company's core technologies, namely, photonics technology and high-frequency technology, along with our broad readiness to the optical communication market, thus contributing to realizing the all-optical network and a society with highly efficient energy.
 Furthermore, in order to become carbon neutral in 2050, we will advance the development and production of green LP gas which does not rely on fossil resources.
 We also develop and produce high-temperature superconducting materials for nuclear fusion, which is expected to be a nextgeneration energy source, thus contributing to the supply of environment-friendly clean electric power.